 We will take reasonable steps to ensure that personal data that we hold about you is accurate and updated as required.
 In order that we may do so, please inform us if your circumstances change as soon as possible.

-What was referred to as sensitive personal data under the previous data protection law is now referred to as Special Category Data which requires a higher level of protection.
+Special Category Data requires a higher level of protection.
 We need to have further justification for collecting, storing, using this type of personal information.
 We may process special categories of personal information in the following circumstances:

 - With your explicit written consent